rmsrosa/rode_convergence_euler/docs/src/theory/idea.md

 # Main idea

-The improvement in the convergence estimates relies on a novel approach with **three main parts:**
+The improvement in the convergence estimates relies on a novel approach with **four main points:**

+1. Estimate the accumulated global error instead of the local error;
-1. Estimating the global error as an iterated integral over both the large and the small mesh scales, instead of estimating directly the local (small scale) error;
+2. Write the global error as an iterated integral over the large and the small mesh scales;
-2. Using Fubini Theorem to switch the order of integration to move the critical regularity from the small to the large scale.
+3. Use Fubini Theorem to switch the order of integration, moving the critical regularity from the small to the large scale;
-3. Assume either a control of the total variation of the sample paths of the noise (as in many point processes and transport process) or that the noise is an It\^o process (such as Wiener, Ornstein-Uhlenbeck, and Geometric Brownian motion) in order to bound the large scale term via It\^o isometry.
+4. Assume either a control of the total variation of the sample paths of the noise (as in many point processes and transport process) or use the Itô isometry (when the noise is an It\^o process, such as Wiener, Ornstein-Uhlenbeck, and Geometric Brownian motion processes) in order to bound the large scale.

 Let us go over them with more details.